Between AD 30 and AD 175, many Christian and non-Christian sources/writers testify to Jesus's existence.

 Details about Jesus match the details of prior mythic deities or mythical figures.

-A full page will analyze several alleged examples, e.g.:
+A forthcoming page will analyze several alleged examples, including:

-This is relevant because to the degree that Jesus resembles pre-existing mythical deities, to that degree we have reason to suspect Jesus is a copy of these deities (and therefore himself mythical).
+This counts against Jesus's being a real historical figure because, to the degree that Jesus resembles preexisting mythical deities, we have reason to suspect Jesus is in fact just a copy of these deities (and therefore himself mythical).